Todd Christensen

-Todd Jay Christensen (August 3, 1956 – November 13, 2013) was an American professional football player who was a tight end in the National Football League (NFL) from 1978 until 1988, primarily with the Oakland / Los Angeles Raiders.
+Todd Jay Christensen (August 3, 1956 – November 13, 2013) was an American professional football tight end who played in the National Football League (NFL) from 1978 until 1988, primarily with the Oakland / Los Angeles Raiders.
+He played college football for the BYU Cougars and was drafted by the Dallas Cowboys in the second round (56th overall) of the 1978 NFL draft.
 Following his retirement Christensen became a commentator for both professional and collegiate games, working for NBC Sports, ESPN, and CBS Sports Network among others.

-Early years
+Early life

-Todd was born in Bellefonte, Pennsylvania.
+Christensen was born in Bellefonte, Pennsylvania.
 His parents were Ned Jay and June Christensen.
+He was a member of the Church of Jesus Christ of Latter-day Saints.
 His father was working on a doctoral degree at Pennsylvania State University at that time.
-After teaching in West Virginia, his father was offered a professorship in Eugene, Oregon, when Todd was 5 and the family relocated.
+When he was five years old, his father, after teaching in West Virginia, was offered a professorship in Eugene, Oregon and the family relocated.

-"Puberty and adolescence helped me realize that I was not as fast as I had thought," he recalled.
-"My body went a different direction and that was when I started leaning towards football."
 He graduated from Sheldon High School in Eugene in 1974.
 He was selected in the 1974 Major League Baseball draft, but he elected to play football at Brigham Young University (BYU) in Provo, Utah.

 At BYU, Christensen was a four-year starter (1974–1977) for the Cougars at fullback, led the team for three consecutive seasons in receiving and was an All-Western Athletic Conference selection as a senior in 1977.
 His career numbers while at BYU: 276 rushing attempts for 1,072 yards and 8 touchdowns, 152 receptions for 1,568 yards and 13 touchdowns.
 He graduated with a degree in social work in 1978 before embarking on his pro career.